kahanu/AngularLokiJsDemo/README.md

 ## Recommendations

-This is NOT recommended for large public-facing production applications.
+For web development, this is NOT recommended for large public-facing production applications.
 I use it only when I'm in development and for demo purposes to clients.
 This way I can practice code-first development without having to spin up a relational database with tables, etc.  I just need to create Angular models in the shape that I need, and I can easily modify them before creating a full development database schema.
 Or it can easily be used for a production NoSql implementation such as with MongoDB.

 This is a good alternative for the "angular-in-memory-web-api" package, as this package will not work if your application currently uses live WebApi services.
 LokiJs will work along side live WebApi services without issues.

+For mobile development, it is supposed to be a good alternative based on your needs.
+I have not used it in a mobile app yet.

+## Note

+In this application, I've installed the ```LokiJs``` npm package in the devDependencies collection.
+Since I'm only going to use it for development, I don't want it being part of the bundles for production since it will never be used this way.
+But for mobile development, it will probably go into the standard dependencies collection.

 ## Run It